Using the library: 10 basics

 For more information, please visit our information page for online access.

 You have WLAN access via Eduroam or TUnet in all areas of the TU Wien Bibliothek.
-Here you will find instructions for WLAN access, opens an external URL in a new window.
+See also the TU.it instructions for WLAN access, opens an external URL in a new window.

 Book scanners are provided in the open-access areas.
 Scans can be saved to a USB stick.
 The A2 book scanner on the first floor of the Main Library has a coin-operated payment option for DIN A4 copies (€0.10 per copy, no change given) for black-and-white or greyscale printing.